Arjun-Arora/GettingStartedWithRTXRayTracing/README.md

 ### Models

 #### Super Resolution
-There has been a lot of work done in super resolution in the deep learning community.
-Models have used CNNs, ResNets, GANs, etc. However given the design principles of speed and low memory overhead, our model needed to have fast execution time and be simple.
-We converged on using ESPCN (Shi 3) due to small model size and the real time performance of the model.
+Super Resolution has been a common application of deep networks for the past four years.
+Models have used CNNs, ResNets, GANs, etc. However given the design principles of speed and low memory overhead, our model needs to have both fast execution time and be fairly compact.
+For this work, we chose ESPCN  due to its small size and the fast inference capability (Shi 3).
 The model is able to achieve all three of our specs due to it's efficient sub-pixel convolution layer.
 A sub-pxiel convolution layer is a convolution with a stride of 1/r.
 This paper makes this convolution layer faster by exploiting some mathematical properties when the layer is periodically shuffled.
 The following figure is similar to the model we implemented for super resolution (Shi 3).

 <p align="center">
   <img src="./images/super-res.png"/>
 </p>

 In our experiments we would modify the input channels to experiment with various input combinations such as half-resolution and g-buffer.
-We would change the internal filter size to fit the budget we need to have fast execution and small model size.
+We changed the internal filter size to fit the budget we need to have fast execution and small model size.

 <p align="center">
   <img src="./images/sr-data.png"/>